SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Details of Using for Symbolic Regression

 In our evaluation of \modelname, we resort to the widely-recognized SRBench, a benchmark known for its challenging and diverse datasets in Symbolic Regression \citep{SRBench-Cava-NeurIPS-2021}.
 This benchmark aggregates datasets from three primary groups: \textit{Feynman}, \textit{Strogatz}, and \textit{Black-box regression}.
 A visual representation of these datasets is presented in Fig.~\ref{fig:app-srdatasets}, illustrating the distribution across groups in terms of dataset count, input dimensions, and the number of datapoints.
 More details on each of these data groups are given below.

 \begin{myitemize2} \item \textbf{\textit{Feynman\footnote{\url{https://space.mit.edu/home/tegmark/aifeynman.html}}}}: The Feynman dataset is a significant component of the broader landscape of symbolic regression datasets, with its roots traced back to the renowned \textit{Feynman Lectures on Physics database} series \citep{AI-Feynman-Science-2020}.
 The dataset aggregates a collection of $119$ distinct equations, as visualized in Fig.~\ref{fig:app-srdatasets}(a).
-These equations encapsulate a wide range of physical phenomena, serving as a testament to Feynman's contributions to the realm of physics.
-The regression input points $(x,y)$ for these equations are meticulously indexed within the Penn Machine Learning Benchmark (PMLB) \citep{SRBench-Cava-NeurIPS-2021, Olson2017PMLB}.
-The SRBench has further shed light on these equations, adopting them as standards in the evaluation of symbolic regression methodologies.
+These equations encapsulate a wide range of physical phenomena.
+The regression input points $(x,y)$ for these equations are indexed within the Penn Machine Learning Benchmark (PMLB) \citep{SRBench-Cava-NeurIPS-2021, Olson2017PMLB}.
+The SRBench has studied these equations, adopting them as standards in the evaluation of symbolic regression methodologies.
 One of the critical constraints of this dataset is the input dimensionality, which has been capped at $D\leq 10$, as depicted in Fig.~\ref{fig:app-srdatasets}(b).
 This limit ensures a consistent evaluation scale across multiple symbolic regression challenges.
 Moreover, an advantage that researchers have with this dataset is the availability of the true underlying functions, eliminating the ambiguity often present in black-box datasets.
-Cumulatively, the dataset boasts an impressive count of $10^5$ datapoints, as highlighted in Fig.~\ref{fig:app-srdatasets}(c).
+Each dataset in this data group includes $10^5$ datapoints, as highlighted in Fig.~\ref{fig:app-srdatasets}(c).